-Suddenly, when fast fashion was all the rage a few years back, slowly the world steered towards conversations on ethical practises and sustainability.
-There was a huge change in consumer behavior, the demand for sustainable products and slowly brands too followed suit.
+Suddenly, when fast fashion was all the rage a few years back, slowly, the world steered towards conversations on ethical practises and sustainability.
+There was a massive change in consumer behaviour, the demand for sustainable products and slowly brands too followed suit.

 But what exactly is sustainable fashion?

 Sustainable fashion brands create fashion in a way which is most considerate of humanity and the environment, reducing the environmental impact wherever possible.
 The ultimate goal is to have a system which works without leaving a harmful footprint.